Dianne King ABR, SRES, RENE, SRS

 Buying or selling a home is a big decision - you need to work with someone who you can depend on and help guide you through the process.
-When you work with me, you can count on personal, attentive, patient service, excellent knowledge, great negotiation skills and expert selling strategies.
-You will always receive The Royal Treatment when working with me!
+When you work with me, you can count on personal, attentive, patient, service excellent, knowledge, great negotiation skills and expert selling strategies.
+You will always receive The Royal Treatment when working with me and The Daryl King Team!

 Did you know?